x-zang/x-zang.github.io/_posts/2021-02-05-gatk-rna-snp.md

 conda activate ./path/to/directory/
 ```

+You might also want to install `java-jdk` if it is not yet installed.

 Also, have STAR installed in this environment.

 This is a convenient way of installing required conda dependencies of GATK.
 Sometimes it doesn't work, e.g. conflicts.
 In case of conda not working, manually install the packages described in this file with `conda` and `pip`.